Lisa Rinna Reveals Her Mom Was The First Victim Of ‘Trailside Killer’ David Carpenter Who’s Still On Death Row

 Lisa Rinna’s mother survived a horrific ordeal nearly 60 years ago, and she detailed the experience on the most recent episode of The Real Housewives of Beverly Hills after years of not talking about it.

-In a video posted by Bravo, Lisa’s mom, Lois Rinna, revealed that she had a near-fatal encounter with David Carpenter, the “Trailside Killer” who has been on death row awaiting execution for early 35 years in San Quentin State Prison.
+In a video posted by Bravo, Lisa’s mom, Lois Rinna, revealed that she had a near-fatal encounter with David Carpenter, the “Trailside Killer,” who has been on death row awaiting execution for nearly 35 years in San Quentin State Prison.
 Three years before her famous daughter Lisa was born, Lois was Carpenter’s very first victim but, thankfully, she managed to escape him.

 During an emotional segment on the Bravo reality show, Lisa Rinna revealed that her mother was attacked by David Carpenter, who was a man she worked with at the time.
 Carpenter allegedly invited Lois Rinna to see his new baby and he offered to pick her up in his car.
 Lois knew Carpenter’s wife, so she got in the car.